BRICKLAYING

 Career opportunities

-On completion of this course, students can progress onto a Level 3 apprenticeship or T-level.
+On completion of this course, students can progress onto a career in the field or an apprenticeship.

 Note: Some roles below may require further study/training.
 The roles and salaries below are intended as a guide only.